klharp/Healthy-Neighborhoods-Dashboard/README.md

+# Project-2-Healthy-Neighborhoods

-NOTE: this project requirement were that it would run on a Flask server (as stated in the rest of the Readme below).
-This version of the site has been convert as to not need the Flask server.
+This dashboard demonstrates how to integrate Flask with HTML and JavaScript code to visualize and explore metrics for helping to choose a neighborhood that meets healthy lifestyle requirements.
+This project originally required to run on a Flask server.
+For future use to view the project, this version of the site has been convert to not need the Flask server.
 The original repo can be viewed here: https://github.com/nbullerds/Project-2-Healthy-Neighborhoods.

-View revised version on on GitHub pages: https://klharp.github.io/Project-2-Neighborhoods-Dashboard-Live/templates/
+View revised dashboard on on GitHub pages: https://klharp.github.io/Project-2-Neighborhoods-Dashboard-Live/templates/

----

-# Project-2-Healthy-Neighborhoods

-This dashboard demonstrates how to integrate Flask with HTML and JavaScript code.
-This project will note run on LiveServer, a Flask server must be used.

 ![dashboard](static/img/dashboard.png)